Pasha831/ParsingIMDB/README.md

 it seems that there is no relationship at all.

 I'm going to use <a href='https://scikit-learn.org/stable/'>sklearn</a> library and linear regression with parameters above.
-So let's get started>
+So let's get started!

 First, we have to drop all null rows in table and also columns, where rows of it are not integers (like "Name" or "Description" columns).